• Skip to main content

 Introduction

-Foreshadowing is used in a write-up, movie, among others to give a clue about an event that will take place sooner or later.
-It uses people, events or information that indicate that something good or bad is going to happen later in the story.
+Foreshadowing is used in a write-up or movie, among others, to give a clue about an event that will occur sooner or later.
+It uses people, events or information that indicate that something good or bad will happen later in the story.

-Foreshadowing puts readers on suspense.
-Foreshadowing arouses a readers curiosity to want to read on, because of the suspense and surprises that come from foreshadowing.
+Foreshadowing puts readers in suspense.
+Foreshadowing arouses a reader’s curiosity to want to read on, because of the suspense and surprises that come from foreshadowing.

-A novel or movie that doesn’t contain foreshadowing is always boring to read or watch, it gives the reader nothing to expect which make it uninteresting.
+A novel or movie that doesn’t contain foreshadowing is always boring to read or watch; it gives the reader nothing to expect, which makes it uninteresting.

 What you need to consider when foreshadowing